Managing The Operating Space Around Your Vehicle for Safer DrivingUpdated Oct. 26, 2020

 Zone 7: the blind zone

 Zone 7 covers the blind area around your vehicle which is obscured from view when you’re sat in the driver’s seat.
 Safe management of the area around your vehicle demands constant awareness of the blind zone, which is hidden from your view by the vehicle itself.
-The size and area of a blind zone varies from one model of vehicle to another, though generally, blind zones cover:
+The size and area of a blind zone vary from one model of vehicle to another, though generally, blind zones cover:

 - One car’s length in front of the vehicle